george0st/Ff2Cql/nifi/cql-processor/docs/README.md

 - **Write Consistency Level:**
   - E.g. LOCAL_ONE, LOCAL_QUORUM, etc.
 - **Table:**
-  - Schema and table name in CQL for write/put a data (expected format 'keyspace.table'). e.g. 'cqlschema.cqltable'
+  - Schema and table name in CQL for write/put a data (expected format 'keyspace.table', e.g. 'cqlschema.cqltable').
-  - The data types defined in the table will be used for value conversions from the CSV file.
+  - The data types defined in the CQL table will be used for value conversions from the CSV file.
 - **Batch Size:**
   - Size of batch for write to CQL (default is 200).
 - **Batch Type:**
   - Batch type with relation to an atomicity of batch operation (default UNLOGGED, it is without atomicity).
 - **Dry Run:**
   - The simulation of write to CQL (default is false).